 We try to roll releases on Wednesdays.
 Like most of the other information on this page, the day we roll isn't a hard-and-fast rule, but it is something that has been useful in the past.
 Rolling mid-week gives us enough time for the release preparation process in the couple of days prior to the release, and some time before the weekend for validation of the release tarballs.
 The release is finalized and announced as soon after the completion of the validation process as possible.
 See the documentation of our release process for more information.

 During the support period, we commit to providing updates that fix high priority issues such as security and data loss or corruption.
 We may also sometimes fix other issues as appropriate to the emphasis of each release.
-If a release takes longer than planned, we will extend the support periods of the previous releases accordingly.

 In this context, "release" means an increment of the minor release number, which is the middle number in our three-component system.
 Thus, 1.2.0, 1.3.0, and 1.4.0 are successive minor releases in the "1.x" line, whereas 1.1.1, 1.1.2, and 1.1.3 are successive patch (bugfix) releases in the "1.1.x" line.
 We don't schedule patch releases far in advance, we just put them out when we feel enough bugfixes have accumulated to warrant it.
 Major new releases, such as Subversion 2.0, will probably be done much like the minor releases, just with more planning around the exact features.

 To date, every release since 1.0 has been LTS, with the exception of 1.11, 1.12, and 1.13 which were regular.

 For more information about Subversion's release numbering and compatibility policies, see the section entitled "Release numbering, compatibility, and deprecation" in the Subversion Community Guide.